milvus-io/milvus-docs/site/en/quick_start/install_milvus/milvus_docker-cpu.md

 summary: Learn how to install and start CPU-only Milvus using Docker.
 ---

-# Install and Start Milvus

 {{tab}}

+# Install and Start CPU-only Milvus

 ## Prerequisites